 Helping hand while refuelling

 We had our final supper – schnitzel, creamy mushroom sauce and Mediterranean potatoes.
-Then a comfortable sleep, secure in the harbour, while the wind shrieking through the riggings.
+Then a comfortable sleep, secure in the harbour, with the wind shrieking through the riggings.

 What a wonderful experience – wildly varying sailing conditions, great learnings, lots of reading and relaxing, quiet secluded anchorages, convenient quayside docking, great restaurants with good food, and of course our own culinary creations.